Knuromuro/kick-multibot-panel/README.md

 - Start an asynchronous scheduler that sends messages from accounts to their group's target
 - Issue commands to running bots: send a message, check status, restart connection or capture a screenshot
 - View the last 50 log lines per bot
+- Search and filter bots or groups right from the dashboard
+- Dark mode toggle and offline indicator

 ## Setup